-Buy in South America? - There are of course clothing stores in the cities of South America, prices for the kind of gear you need however are generally cheaper in North America and Europe and the choice will be much greater.
+Buy in South America? - There are of course clothing stores in the cities of South America, prices for the kind of gear you need however are generally cheaper in North America, Europe or Australia and the choice will be much greater.

 Waterproof for those wet zodiac landings, rugged and comfortable enough for extended walking on a variety of terrain.
 This modern take on rubber wellington boots is increasingly used by tourists and guides.
 A stout molded lower boot and sole are firmly bonded to a neoprene upper for warmth, waterproofness, comfort and toughness.
 Your non-waterproof trousers get tucked into them waterproof over-trousers go over the top.
 Many cruises hire out boots, so check first before buying some specially.

-...and socks - Make sure you get some good warm long socks to go with them too.
-Thin cotton inner socks and thicker wool outer.
+...and socks - Make sure you get some good warm long socks to go with them too. merino wool is the gold standard for warmth and comfort.